slewsys/emacs-extensions/README.md

 (setq executable-prefix-env t)
 ```

-The variable `executable-prefix-env` is defined in a patch to the
+The variable `executable-prefix-env` is defined in
+Emacs version 26.1.
+For prior versions, apply to the Emacs source
+distribution  the patch in the contrib directory:
-Emacs distribution.
-See *contrib/lisp_progmodes_executable.el.diff*.
+*contrib/lisp_progmodes_executable.el.diff*.

 Files in project directories are excluded from processing by default.
 To apply `executable-set-magic-mode` to project files as well, add to